- Why Choose Michigan Sociology?

 - Personal Statement - Tell us about yourself.
 How have your background and life experiences, including cultural, geographical, financial, educational or other opportunities or challenges, motivated your decision to pursue a graduate degree at the University of Michigan?
 For example, if you grew up in a community where educational, cultural, or other opportunities were either especially plentiful or especially lacking, you might discuss the impact this had on your development and interests.
 This should be a discussion of the journey that has led to your decision to seek a graduate degree.
 This statement should be no more than 500 words long.
 Please do not repeat your Academic Statement of Purpose.

-A sample of written work (e.g., a senior thesis or term paper, 10-20 pages, double-spaced) providing evidence of creative and critical thinking, quality of writing, and potential independent research.
-Upload with your application as ‘additional information’.
+- Sample of written work - This sample (senior thesis, term paper, etc.) should provide evidence of creative and critical thinking, quality of writing, and potential independent research.
+The sample should be 10-20 pages double-spaced.

-Three letters of recommendation which evaluate the applicant’s past academic performance and potential for graduate study.
+- Three letters of recommendation which evaluate the applicant’s past academic performance and potential for graduate study.
 Our application system does not accept letters of recommendation through Interfolio.
 Once you get to the letter of recommendation portion of the application, you will enter the email addresses for your recommendation letters and a confidential link with instructions will be sent to your recommenders for submission.
 Letters of recommendation are due on December 15th and must be submitted through the online application system.